 - Increasing global understanding & acceptance of people with autism

-However, others with autism have significant disability and are unable to live independently.
-About one-third of people with ASD are nonverbal but some can learn to communicate using other means.
-Approximately 50 percent of children with autism attempt to wander or bolt from a safe, supervised place, and for a significant number of people this continues into adulthood.
-For a subset of those with autism, aggressive and in some cases self-injurious behaviors occur, impeding independence and community life.
+- However, others have significant disability, require 24/7 care and cannot live independently.
+Autism is often accompanied by serious medical conditions.
+About one-third of people with autism are nonverbal or have limited verbal communication, but some learn to communicate by other means.
+Approximately 50 percent of children with autism attempt to wander or bolt from a safety, and for a significant number of people this tendency continues into adulthood.
+For some, aggressive behaviors and/or self-injury can occur, impeding independence and community life.

 Our Autism Response Team (ART) is also available to help.
 ART members are trained to answer questions from families and to help to connect them with local resources.
 ART can be reached at 888-AUTISM2 or en Español at 888-772-9050.

 Here are some of the other ways Autism Speaks is working to help people with autism every day: